Absolute Unit NNs: Regression-Based MLPs for Everything

 Curves cross.
 While we cannot yet prove that at scale the performance of MLPs ≈ Transformers ≈ RNN, there’s a long history of “the learning curves crossing” due to the blessings of scale, like decision-tree methods eventually outperforming logistic regression, or how Transformers were initially soundly beaten by CNNs but shown to learn convolution-like attention patterns and have since exceeded them, or methods like AlphaZero being surpassed by MuZero, or the extent to which generative models of radically different families like diffusion vs GAN all converge at scale (even when a model family has been given up for dead by the entire field).
 We can further point out that for Transformers, most of their heads can be pruned away, and as they scale up they intrinsically devote more & more of their FLOPS to their MLP layers rather than their self-attention operations; MLP-heavy Transformers can remove almost all their self-attention with minimal impact, while the few scaling laws run for MLPs vs Transformers don’t show the MLP-only architectures failing too badly (et al 2022 ), and when using contemporary design principles like normalization and regularization, MLPs scale much better than anyone believed.
 MLPs are appealingly simple, and they look GPU-friendly in having relatively small parameter-count models intensively using dense matrix-multiplication operations rather than sparse operations like self-attention which have proven tricky to get high usage on and lead to models with large parameter counts (especially MoEs); as GPU hardware gets ever more memory-bound, the performance tradeoff favors MLPs.

 When might the curves cross?
 Historically, it has required several OOMs for a new architecture to convincingly replace an old one.
 Tabular datasets had to reach n > 50,000 in many cases, in an era where n ~ 1,000 was considered substantial, before decision-trees could shine, while Vision Transformers had to be applied to datasets of 100m+ images like JFT-300M before they were neck-and-neck with the best CNNs or CNN-Transformer hybrids, and reach 1b+ to beat them with models like ViT-22B.
 Multimodality makes it harder to compare, but it seems safe to say based on Transformer data requirements that MLP-centric approaches like AUNN may require billions of datapoints.
+(We may also observe grokking as the MLPs overfit heavily initially, and require a lot of training to finally generalize.)

 If they do converge, what is the MLP doing?